finsberg/IN1910_H22/book/docs/lectures/optimization/parallel_programming.md

 However, the Mandelbrot set is defined as any $c \in \mathcal{C}$, i.e., for any complex number.
 It turns out that this makes the whole problem a lot more interesting, as it leads to chaotic and fractal behavior at the boundary, meaning we can zoom in "infinitely" and still see a large amount of complexity.

+The experiments below are run on and IFI machine through ssh.

 ### Rendering the Mandelbrot set